atomisthq/docs/docs/reference-docs/rug.md

 with file f
  when name contains ".java"
 do
  prepend "// Ha ha!
-This is a sneaky comment\n"
+This is a sneaky comment.\n"
 ```

-Sometimes we need to compute additional values, like `x` below:
+Sometimes we need to compute additional values like `x` below:

 ```
 editor AppendToFile